GNS-S/ripv2-simulation/README.txt

+# An Extremely simple demonstrative implementation of the ripv2 routing protocol

 Outputs appear after execution in the /router_logs directory These are routing tables after every update that added new information Since routers need to transfer data bilaterally one connection between two router will take up 2 ports one in router A, and one in router B, communication is performed by sending data to the corresponding receiving UDP port.
 Each new connection creates another port in both routers.